devcode1981/File-Provider-Storage/doc/howto/auto_devops.md

 ## Prerequisites (For GitLab employees only)

-IMPORTANT: These steps are currently only applicable to GitLab employees as it depends on our infrastructure.
-For non-GitLab employees you can see [Alternatives](#alternatives) below.
+IMPORTANT: These steps are currently only applicable to GitLab team members as it depends on our infrastructure.
+For non-GitLab team members you can see [Alternatives](#alternatives) below.

 1. Request GCP permission and SSH tunnel by